nicehash/NiceHashMiner-Archived/README.md

 Parameter | Range | Description
 -----------------|----------|-------------------
+ConfigFileVersion | Version | This is to identify which version of NiceHashMiner did the config file is made from.
+Language | number | Language selection for NiceHashMiner GUI.
 DebugConsole | true or false | When set to true, it displays debug console.
+BitcoinAddress | valid BTC address | The address that NiceHashMiner will mine to.
+WorkerName | text | To identify the computer on NiceHash web UI.
+Location | number | Used to select the location of the mining server.
+AutoStartMining | true or false | When set to true, NiceHashMiner will automatically start mining when launched.
+HideMiningWindows | true or false | When set to true, sgminer, ccminer and cpuminer console windows will be hidden.
+MinimizeToTray | true or false | When set to true, NiceHashMiner will minimize to the system tray.
 LessThreads | 0 ..
 64 | Reduce number of threads used on each CPU by LessThreads.
 ForceCPUExtension | 0, 1, 2 or 3 | Force certain CPU extension miner.
 0 is automatic, 1 for SSE2, 2 for AVX and 3 for AVX2.
-AutoStartMining | true or false | When set to true, NiceHashMiner will automatically start mining when launched.
-HideMiningWindows | true or false | When set to true, sgminer, ccminer and cpuminer console windows will be hidden.
-StartMiningWhenIdle | true or false | Automatically start mining when computer is idle and stop mining when computer is being used.
-MinIdleSeconds | number | When StartMiningWhenIdle is set to true, MinIdleSeconds tells how many secunds computer has to be idle before mining starts.
 SwitchMinSecondsFixed | number | Fixed part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 SwitchMinSecondsDynamic | number | Random part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 Random part is used to prevent all world-wide NiceHash Miner users to have the exact same switching pattern.
+SwitchMinSecondsAMD | number | Fixed part of minimal time (in seconds) before miner switches algorithm (additional time for AMD GPUs).
+Total time is SwitchMinSecondsFixed + SwitchMinSecondsAMD + SwitchMinSecondsDynamic.
+MinerAPIQueryInterval | number | Amount of time between each API call to get the latest stats from miner.
-MinerAPIGraceMinutes | number | This is to give time for sgminer's API to start up properly as it takes a bit of time to (if needed) compile and load the bin.
+MinerRestartDelayMS | number | Amount of time to delay before trying to restart the miner.
-EthMinerAPIGraceMinutes | number | This is to give time for the ether-proxy to properly start up.
-Increase this value if you are mining ethereum on slow GPU or if your ethminer keeps restarting.
+MinerAPIGraceSeconds | number | This is to give time for the miner's API to start up properly.
+BenchmarkTimeLimitsCPU | numbers | List of benchmarking time (in seconds).
+The first one is for "Quick benchmark", second one is for "Standard benchmark" and third one is for "Precise benchmark".
+BenchmarkTimeLimitsNVIDIA | numbers | List of benchmarking time (in seconds).
+The first one is for "Quick benchmark", second one is for "Standard benchmark" and third one is for "Precise benchmark".
+BenchmarkTimeLimitsAMD | numbers | List of benchmarking time (in seconds).
+The first one is for "Quick benchmark", second one is for "Standard benchmark" and third one is for "Precise benchmark".
 DisableDetectionNVidia5X | true or false | Set it to true if you would like to skip the detection of NVidia5.X GPUs.
 DisableDetectionNVidia3X | true or false | Set it to true if you would like to skip the detection of NVidia3.X GPUs.
 DisableDetectionNVidia2X | true or false | Set it to true if you would like to skip the detection of NVidia2.X GPUs.
 DisableDetectionAMD | true or false | Set it to true if you would like to skip the detection of AMD GPUs.
 DisableAMDTempControl | true or false | Set it to true if you would like to disable the built-in temperature control for AMD GPUs.
-APIBindPortEthereumFrontEnd | number | The port number for the ether-proxy web front end.
-Eg: http://127.0.0.1:4051 APIBindPortEthereumProxy | number | The port number for the miners to connect to the ether-proxy.
-DAGDirectory | text | The DAG location for ethereum miners AutoScaleBTCValues | true or false | Set it to true if you wish to see the BTC values autoscale to the appropriate scale.
+AutoScaleBTCValues | true or false | Set it to true if you wish to see the BTC values autoscale to the appropriate scale.
+StartMiningWhenIdle | true or false | Automatically start mining when computer is idle and stop mining when computer is being used.
+MinIdleSeconds | number | When StartMiningWhenIdle is set to true, MinIdleSeconds tells how many seconds computer has to be idle before mining starts.
+LogToFile | true or false | Set it to true if you would like NiceHashMiner to log to a file.
+LogMaxFileSize | number | The maximum size (in bytes) of the log file before roll over.
+ShowDriverVersionWarning | true or false | Set to true if you would like to get a warning if less than ideal driver for mining is detected.
+DisableWindowsErrorReporting | true or false | Set it to true if you would like to disable windows error reporting.
+This will allow NiceHashMiner to restart the miner in the case of the miner crashes.
+UseNewSettingsPage | true or false | Set to true if you would like to use the new Settings form.
+NVIDIAP0State | true or false | When set to true, NiceHashMiner would change all supported NVidia GPUs to P0 state.
+This will increase some performance on certain algorithms. ethminerAPIPortNvidia | number | Ethminer API port that will be used to get the status of the miner. ethminerAPIPortAMD | number | Ethminer API port that will be used to get the status of the miner. ethminerDefaultBlockHeight | number | A fallback number that will be used if API call fails.
+This is only used for benchmarking.

+Groups\Name | text | Used for identification purposes in the config file Groups\APIBindPort | number | API port that will be used by this group.
 Groups\ExtraLaunchParameters | text | Additional launch parameters when launching miner.
-Groups\Algorithms\ExtraLaunchParameters | text | Additional launch parameters when launching miner and this algorithm.
-Groups\Algorithms\BenchmarkSpeed | number | Fine tune algorithm ratios by manually setting benchmark speeds for each algorithm.
 Groups\UsePassword | text or null | Use this password when launching miner.
 If null, default password 'x' is used.
+Groups\MinimumProfit | number | If set to any value more than 0 (USD), NiceHashMiner will stop mining if the calculated profit falls below the set amount.
+Groups\DaggerHashimotoGenerateDevice | number | Choose which GPU that will create the on GPU DAG file.
+As a rule of thumb, choose the fastest GPU that is available.
+Groups\DisabledDevices | numbers | List of GPUs that will be disabled and will not be used for benchmarking and mining by NiceHashMiner.

+Groups\Algorithms\Name | text | Used for identification purposes in the config file.
+Groups\Algorithms\ExtraLaunchParameters | text | Additional launch parameters when launching miner and this algorithm.
 Groups\Algorithms\UsePassword | text or null | Use this password when launching miner and this algorithm.
 If null, Groups\UsePassword is used.
+Groups\Algorithms\BenchmarkSpeed | number | Fine tune algorithm ratios by manually setting benchmark speeds for each algorithm.
 Groups\Algorithms\Skip | true or false | Set to true if you would like to skip & disable a particular algorithm.
 Benchmarking as well as actual mining will be disabled for this particular algorithm.
 That said, auto-switching will skip this algorithm when mining will be running.
+Groups\Algorithms\DisabledDevices | numbers | List of GPUs that will be disabled and will not be used for benchmarking and mining by NiceHashMiner for this algorithm only.

 Do not change any 'Name' parameters - changing them will not have any effect.
 'Name' parameters are there only for easier config management.